-Mindfulness, or paying attention to the present moment without judgment, has been shown to support students to meet the academic demands and pressures of an increasingly changing and challenging world.
+Mindfulness, or paying attention to the present moment without judgment, has been shown to support students to meet the academic demands and pressures of an increasingly stressful and challenging world.
 Understanding the diverse needs of students requires educators to employ a variety of intentional strategies to support student academic and social-emotional needs.
-This course will support teachers in understanding and employing mindful strategies that help them be more responsive to their students’ social-emotional and instructional needs as well as help students develop 21st Century Skills.
-The course prepares educators to weave simple and effective mindfulness activities into their classroom on a daily basis.
+This course will teach teachers to understand and use mindful strategies to become more responsive to their students’ social-emotional and instructional needs.
+New York City educators learn to implement simple and effective mindfulness activities into their classroom on a daily basis.

 How to Register and Enroll

 To complete enrollment you must register and pay for each course on both the CE Credits Online website and the ASPDP site.